timkib/OptionPricing/README.md

 V_0_put = option_pricing_BS.Am_Option_BS_LS("Put") # put option
 ```
 ---
-## 🗺 Roadmap
+## 🗺 Overview

-> Analytical solution: In some cases there exists are closed-form solution e.g. in the Black-Scholes model for vanilla options or even barrier options.
+Analytical solution: In some cases there exists are closed-form solution e.g. in the Black-Scholes model for vanilla options or even barrier options.